The real Portland

-Hey rainey, not a Portlander but an enthusiastic visitor from Vancouver (we're gearing up for our sixth visit in the past two years).
+Hey rainey, not a Portlander but an enthusiastic visitor from Vancouver (we're gearing up for our seventh visit in the past two years).

 If you have a car, schlep out to Firehouse for wood-oven roasted goodness in a firehouse, combining with a visit to Breakside Brewing for a bat of their beers.
 And get some food from Guam for lunch at Pdx 671, to try a food cart for comparison.